NoBlackBoxes/LastBlackBox/boxes/data/README.md

 	<img src="https://render.githubusercontent.com/render/math?math=\textrm{number\ of\ levels} = 2^{\textrm{number\ of\ bits}}">
 </p>

-The comparator is still a pretty magical black box, and it's doing something nonlinear as we can see from the equation for **C**.
-As it turns out, [comparators are quite complex](https://electronics.stackexchange.com/questions/164297/how-exactly-does-a-comparator-work).
-If you get your ADC working, have a go trying to make a comparator from transistors.
+The comparator is still a pretty magical black box, and it's doing something nonlinear as we can see from the equation for **C**, but we know it's made of transistors, and we can make one if we're in a real pinch.

 ### Refs